-This article was last updated Jul 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 05, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The interest rate you incur on a credit card is referred to as your APR — annual percentage rate.
 Since interest rates are listed as annual percentages, simply divided your interest rate by 365 to get your daily interest rate.
 The most common way you’ll be charged interest on your credit card is when you borrow money to pay for purchases and carry a balance past your payment due date.
 The interest rate you’re charged typically ranges from the mid-teens to mid-20s, depending on your creditworthiness.
 In this post, we’ll review the different types of interest rates, how they work, and how you can avoid interest charges.